w601sxs/GenomeFit/README.md

 # Genome Fit Template

 A demo app with ionic components.
+Make sure you have node and npm, else download from https://npmjs.com/get-npm.

 # Installation